You Don't Have One Credit Score — You Have Many

 | New Credit | 10% | How many recent applications?
 Each hard inquiry can drop your score 5–10 points. |

-At 35% of your score, payment history has more impact than any other factor.
+At the top of both VantageScore and FICO, payment history has more impact than anything else.
 A single 30-day late payment can drop a good score by 60 points or more — and it stays on your report for 7 years.
 The fix is simple but requires discipline: pay every bill on time, every month, without exception.

 Credit Utilization: The Fastest Factor to Improve

 Utilization is your total credit card balances divided by your total credit limits.
-If you have $5,000 in limits and carry a $2,500 balance, you're at 50% utilization — which hurts your score.
+If you have $5,000 in limits and carry a $2,500 balance, you're at 50% utilization — which hurts your score under both models.

 The sweet spot is under 30% total, with under 10% being optimal for the highest scores.
 This is also the fastest factor to improve: if you pay down your balances, your score can improve within one billing cycle when your card issuer reports the new balance to the bureaus.